UNruly / by Exhibitions

 Friday 31 July - Sunday 26 August

 The unruly is the recognition that life is messy and often outside one’s control.
 It’s the unknown, the strange, the queer - being outside societal norms - which question the perception of difference and hierarchies of being.
-The transformation of an impulse or idea in art often starts with the strategy of unruly experimentation, but these artists lean into unruliness, pushing the boundaries into the new and unexpected, opening new worlds.
+The transformation of an impulse or idea in art often starts with the strategy of unruly experimentation; these artists lean into unruliness, pushing the boundaries into the new and unexpected, opening new worlds.